Convergence of proximal solutions for evolution inclusions with time-dependent maximal monotone operators: Conclusions

 \section{Conclusions}

 In this article, we have studied the existence of solutions to differential inclusions with time-dependent maximal monotone operators.
 With the help of an example, it is shown that our proposed conditions overcome the limitations of existing results.
 As a particular class of these inclusions, we consider differential equations coupled with time-dependent complementarity relations.
 For this system class, conditions for existence of solutions are derived explicitly in terms of system data.
-To build on these results, it will be interesting to see how the conditions for existence of solutions are relaxed for differential inclusions where the maximal monotone operators have a particular structure, for example \cite{TanwBrog18}.
-One can also investigate stability related problems for the generic class of dynamical systems, as has been done for some specific set-valued systems in \cite{TanwBrog14}.
-It also remains to be seen whether our proposed results provide any advantages in the study of optimal control problems, such as \cite{Briceno-Arias15}.
+To build on these results, the conditions for existence of solutions can be relaxed for differential inclusions where the maximal monotone operators have a particular structure, for example \cite{TanwBrog18}.